Payment Flow and Custom Development

 One-time Payment

-For one-time payments, receiving the checkout.session.completed
+For one-time payments, receiving a checkout.session.completed

 method.